simoncozens/fonts-and-layout/localisation.md

     feature calt {
         lookupflag IgnoreMarks;
-        sub lam-ar.medi kaf-ar.init by kaf-lam.init; # Rule 1
+        sub kaf-ar.init lam-ar.medi by kaf-lam.init; # Rule 1
-        sub alef-ar.fina lam-ar.medi by lam-alef.fina; # Rule 2
+        sub lam-ar.medi alef-ar.fina by lam-alef.fina; # Rule 2
     } calt;

 what is going to happen?
-The shaper will work through the string in visual order (as we mentioned in the previous chapter), seeing the glyphs `alef-ar.fina lam-ar.medi kaf-ar.init`.
-It sees the first pair of glyphs, and applies Rule 2 above, meaning that the new string is `lam-alef.fina kaf-ar.init`.
+The shaper will work through the string, seeing the glyphs ` kaf-ar.init lam-ar.medi alef-ar.fina`.
+It sees the first pair of glyphs, and applies Rule 1 above, meaning that the new string is `kaf-lam.init alef-ar.fina`.
 It tries to match any rule against this new string, but nothing matches.

 Let's now rewrite this feature using chained contextual substitutions and glyph classes.
 Instead of creating a lam-alef ligature and a kaf-lam ligature, we split each ligature into two "marked" glyphs.
 Let's first do this for the lam-alef ligature.
 We design two glyphs, `alef-ar.fina.aleflam` and `lam-ar.medi.aleflam`, which look like this: